NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Headwrap of Wisdom.md

 **Frequency** once per day

 **Effect** When you are considering a course of action, you get a gut feeling about whether it's a good idea.
-You gain the effects of an [[Spells/Augury|Augury]] spell, except that you receive the result from your own instincts rather than an external source.
+You gain the effects of an [[Augury|Augury]] spell, except that you receive the result from your own instincts rather than an external source.

 * * *